Here are the top Institutional holders of The Liberty SiriusXM Group (LSXMK) shares

-The Liberty SiriusXM Group (NASDAQ: LSXMK) is -23.87% lower on its value in year-to-date trading and has touched a low of $25.02 and a high of $45.20 in the current 52-week trading range.
+The Liberty SiriusXM Group (NASDAQ: LSXMK) is -22.16% lower on its value in year-to-date trading and has touched a low of $25.02 and a high of $45.20 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The LSXMK stock was last observed hovering at around $29.63 in the last trading session, with the day’s gains setting it 0.16% off its average median price target of $39.50 for the next 12 months.
-It is also 50.35% off the consensus price target high of $60.00 offered by 9 analysts, but current levels are 6.91% higher than the price target low of $32.00 for the same period.
+The LSXMK stock was last observed hovering at around $30.58 in the last trading session, with the day’s loss setting it -0.12% off its average median price target of $39.00 for the next 12 months.
+It is also 47.48% off the consensus price target high of $58.00 offered by 8 analysts, but current levels are 4.81% higher than the price target low of $32.00 for the same period.

 Sponsored